KomodoHQ/komodo-operations-handbook/our-tools-and-tech.md

 In addition to the `README.md`, its great to see a `docs` folder with any relevant technical notes or discussions about the project.
 Some examples what might exist in the `docs` folder include:

- - A reference / backround to the project - including links to proposal, designs etc
+ - A reference / background to the project - including links to proposal, designs etc
  - A summary of the technology choices made on the project, and their reasoning
  - Infastructure and architecture summaries + diagrams
  - Any relevant development / testing processes